LiquidLogicLabs/git-tag-info-action/README.md

 When `tag_name` is set to `"latest"`, the action uses the following strategy:

-1. **Format Filtering** (if `tag_format` is provided): Filter tags to only those matching the specified format pattern
+1. **Format Filtering** (if `tag_format` is provided): Filter tags to only those matching the specified format pattern(s)
+   - If `tag_format` is an array, patterns are tried in order as fallbacks
+   - First pattern that matches at least one tag is used
+   - If no patterns match any tags, the action fails with a clear error message
 2. **Semver First**: If semantic version tags exist (e.g., v1.2.3, 1.0.0), it selects the highest version
 3. **Date Fallback**: If no semver tags exist, it selects the most recent tag by creation date
 4. **Alphabetical Fallback**: If no date information is available, it uses alphabetical order

 **Note**: Format filtering happens before sorting, so only tags matching the format are considered.
-If no tags match the format, the action will fail with a clear error message.
+If `tag_format` is an array and no patterns match any tags, the action will fail with a clear error message listing all attempted patterns.

 ## Repository Detection